adam-gruer/blog/content/home/about.md

 # Biography

-Adam Gruer has been providing analytics and programming solutions in the Victorian Public Health system since 2003.
+I have been providing analytics and programming solutions in the Victorian Public Health system since 2003.